AvocadoCoin Self Reported Market Capitalization Achieves $5.67 Billion (AVDO)

-AvocadoCoin (AVDO) traded 0% lower against the dollar during the 24-hour period ending at 9:00 AM Eastern on June 25th.
-In the last week, AvocadoCoin has traded up 0.2% against the dollar.
-One AvocadoCoin token can now be purchased for approximately $816.92 or 0.02663246 BTC on popular exchanges.
-AvocadoCoin has a total market capitalization of $5.67 billion and approximately $29,754.64 worth of AvocadoCoin was traded on exchanges in the last day.
+AvocadoCoin (AVDO) traded 0% higher against the U.S. dollar during the 1 day period ending at 13:00 PM ET on June 29th.
+One AvocadoCoin token can currently be purchased for approximately $817.87 or 0.02675199 BTC on popular cryptocurrency exchanges.
+In the last week, AvocadoCoin has traded 0.2% higher against the U.S. dollar.
+AvocadoCoin has a total market cap of $5.67 billion and approximately $50,289.69 worth of AvocadoCoin was traded on exchanges in the last 24 hours.

 - Aidi Finance (BSC) (AIDI) traded down 2.2% against the dollar and now trades at $0.0000 or 0.00000000 BTC.